kleidinc/master-neovim-tmux/src/intro/README.md

 That's why mastering how to setup, configure, and program your programming environment is as important as the code you will be writing.

+The default config in this book is set up for Rust, markdown, lua you can easily extend it to any programming language you want.

 # Touch-typing on a split-keyboard

 The mainstream keyboards are not optimized for programmers.
 That's why you will often see